BTemplates Blog

 Code block.
 Screenshot.

-In order to display code with the right format inside a post, you need to use the posts editor in HTML mode (see Blockquotes).
-And use the following HTML structure:
+To display code correctly within a post, use the HTML mode in the post editor (see Blockquotes).
+Use the following HTML structure:

 <code><span>This is my code &amp; looks great</span></code>

-On the main page there are two sections with lists of posts (in the demo these are the sections called “Featured posts” and “Latest news”) and a slider (also called “Slider” in the demo).
-These three sections work with an HTML gadget and show by default the latest posts of the blog, but they can be configured to show the content of any label.
-To do this, the content of the HTML gadget must follow the following structure:
+The main page features two sections with lists of posts (in the demo, these are labeled “Featured posts” and “Latest news”) and a slider (labeled “Slider” in the demo).
+These sections use an HTML gadget and display the latest blog posts by default.
+However, they can be configured to show posts from specific labels.
+The content of the HTML gadget must follow this structure:

 NumberOfPosts-TypeOfPosts-ThumbnailSize-FormatStyle

-• latestposts – To display the latest blog posts regardless of their labels.
+• latestposts to display the latest blog posts regardless of labels.

-• tag:Label – To display the latest posts of a specific tag.
-Where “Label” is the exact name of the desired label as it appears in your posts.
+• tag:Label to display the latest posts from a specific label.
+Replace “Label” with the exact name of the desired label.

-• ThumbnailSize – It is the size in pixels of the thumbnail image.
+• ThumbnailSize is the size in pixels of the thumbnail image.

-• slider – To display it as a slider.
+• slider to display posts as a slider.

-• composition1 – To display a gallery of posts.
-Used in the “Feature posts” section of the demo.
-Note: For this format, the ideal NumberOfPosts value is 5, but you can use 9 or 13 if you want to display more content.
+• composition1 to display a gallery of posts.
+This format is used in the “Featured posts” section of the demo.
+The ideal NumberOfPosts value is 5, but you can use 9 or 13 for more content.

-• bloglist – To display a list of posts.
-Using the “Latest news” section of the demo.
+• bloglist to display a list of posts, as seen in the “Latest news” section of the demo.

 5-Tag:Travel-800px-composition1

-Example 2: To display 5 posts in the slider of the “Languages” tag, the following structure would be used:
+Example 2: To display 5 posts from the “Languages” label in the slider:

 5-tag:Languages-800px-slider